kpalaciorodr/KTR/numerical/README.md

 Please have installed in the python environment: `scipy`, `pandas`, and `numpy`.

-### CALCULATE THE FIT OF THE SURVIVAL FUNCTION AND OPTIMIZE THE LIKELIHOOD
+### CALCULATE THE FIT OF THE SURVIVAL FUNCTION AND OPTIMIZE THE LIKELIHOOD.
+USE THE TOTAL SIMULATION TIME t_total AS INPUT

 ```bash
 python3 LM_KTR.py <t_total>